lukechn99/lukechn99/README.md

 - 👋 Hi, I’m @lukechn99
-- 👀 I’m interested in the design of software systems, startup ideas, and reviewing my old csci class notes.
+- 👀 I’m interested in the design of software systems, startup ideas, and academic topics that abstract me away from using csci in my job.
 - 🌱 I’m currently working on growing software engineering skills at Amazon.
 - 📫 You can reach me on [Linkedin](https://www.linkedin.com/in/chen-luke/) or through my email at lukechn99@gmail.com